sindreoyen/NMEAParser/README.md

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

-Once you have your Swift package set up, adding NMEAPArser as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.
+Once you set up your Swift package, adding NMEAParser as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.

 ```swift
 dependencies: [